dylbyl/PokemonPals/README.md

 # Using the App

-Go to [he Azure-hosted Pokemon Pals site](https://pokemonpals.azurewebsites.net/) to use the app!
+Go to [the Azure-hosted Pokemon Pals site](https://pokemonpals.azurewebsites.net/) to use the app!
 You'll want to [Register](https://pokemonpals.azurewebsites.net/Identity/Account/Register) an account before you explore the app further.

+If you'd rather peruse an already made account, login with the username **dyl_byl** and the password **Admin1!**

+***Important Note***: This app is for demo purposes only.
+It's not completely fleshed out, and does contain a few bugs.
+For this reason, please refrain from sending ANY trade requests, even for testing!

 ## Dex
 ![Dex view](https://github.com/dylbyl/PokemonPals/blob/master/images/Dex.png?raw=true)